Shop Flooring Choices

 Broadcasted Chip Coatings

-A one-day application and accelerated curing make our broadcasted chip flooring a great option when fast turnaround time is important.
-The high-gloss finish can withstand heavy traffic, impacts from tools, and is low maintenance.
+With a one-day installation and quick curing time, our broadcasted chip flooring is excellent when time is of the essence.
+The high-gloss finish can endure heavy foot traffic and is low maintenance.

 Metallic Coatings